Dynamic Sparse Training versus Dense Training: The Unexpected Winner in Image Corruption Robustness: Can DST Improve Robustness Against Image Corruption?

 \subsection{Performance on Corruption Types}

 We further evaluate the DST methods across various corruption types with different severities.
 Figure~\ref{fig:tiny} provides detailed relative robustness gains \footnote{Defined as $({\tt Acc_{s,sl}-\tt Acc_{d,sl}})/{\tt Acc_{d,sl}}$, where $\tt Acc_{s,sl}$ and $\tt Acc_{d,sl}$ represent the accuracies of models trained using DST and dense training, respectively, at a severity level of $\tt sl$.} for each type of corruption in ImageNet-C and ImageNet-$\bar{\mathbf{C}}$ \cite{imagenet-c-bar}, compared to their dense model counterparts.
-It is worth mentioning that the Y-axis in Figure~\ref{fig:tiny} represents different types of corruption, which are ordered according to the amount of high-frequency information they contain, as in \cite{saikia2021improving}.
-Intriguingly, on ImageNet-C and ImageNet-$\bar{\mathbf{C}}$ \footnote{Our experiments primarily focus on DST with a gradient-based regrow strategy when training on ImageNet.
-As our implementation is based on PyTorch, the gradient-based regrow approach tends to achieve strong performance on ImageNet more quickly with this framework \cite{GraNet, FantasticWeights}.
-However, it is worth noting that the random-based approach has also shown significant improvements when implemented in JAX~\cite{JaxPruner}, which we plan to explore in future work.}, DST models show significant potential in enhancing robustness against specific corruptions, such as impulse, Gaussian, and shot noise on ImageNet-C, as well as brownish, Perlin, plasma, and blue noise on ImageNet-$\bar{\text{C}}$.
+It is worth mentioning that the X-axis in Figure~\ref{fig:tiny} represents different types of corruption, which are ordered according to the amount of high-frequency information they contain, as in \cite{saikia2021improving}.
+Intriguingly, on ImageNet-C and ImageNet-$\bar{\mathbf{C}}$ \footnote{Our experiments primarily focus on DST with gradient-based regrow strategy when training on ImageNet.
+As our implementation is based on PyTorch, this regrow approach tends to achieve strong performance on ImageNet more quickly with this framework \cite{GraNet}.
+However, it is worth noting that the random-based approach has also shown significant improvements when implemented in JAX~\cite{JaxPruner}, which can be future exploration.}, DST models show significant potential in enhancing robustness against specific corruptions, such as impulse, Gaussian, and shot noise on ImageNet-C, as well as brownish, Perlin, plasma, and blue noise on ImageNet-$\bar{\text{C}}$.
 It is worth noting that these corruptions are typically characterized by relatively high-frequency information.
 This finding is consistent on CIFAR10-C, CIFAR100-C, and TinyImageNet-C, and due to page limitations, the results for these datasets are detailed in Appendix~\ref{Sec: rcs}.

 Additionally, we observe that DST models exhibit a more pronounced advantage in robustness over Dense Training models under high severity levels, particularly with noise corruptions.
 Specifically, as shown in Figure~\ref{fig:tiny} (top (b)), the robustness performance of MEST$_g$ at severity level 5 for impulse noise and Gaussian noise demonstrates nearly a 25\% improvement.
 This finding is also evident in CIFAR10-C, CIFAR100-C, and TinyImageNet-C; more details can be found in Appendix~\ref{Sec: rcs}.
 This observation highlights the potential of models trained with DST to tackle high-frequency corruptions, especially in harsher scenarios, offering the potential to enhance DNNs' robustness in complex corruption-prone environments.